Does your super fund invest your balance ethically? Find out how you can choose an ethical super fund below.

 An increasing number of Australian super funds offer ethical super to their members.
-These include:
+Some of these include:

 However, while some funds are 100% dedicated to a responsible investment approach, others only offer individual products that meet ethical investing criteria.
 With this in mind, it’s important to research super funds and individual products to get a better idea of whether or not they match your values.

 What are the fees like for ethical super funds?

-Fees obviously vary between funds, so it pays to do some research and compare the fee structures of different ethical super funds with ordinary retail and industry super funds.
+Fees vary between funds, so it pays to do some research and compare the fee structures of different ethical super funds with ordinary retail and industry super funds.
 As a general rule, ethical super funds tend to charge higher fees than some other funds, in particular passive retail funds and industry funds, the argument being that these fees cover the comprehensive research that goes into each investment chosen by a responsible fund.
 However, you may find that actively-managed retail funds charge higher fees than some ethical super funds.

 It’s also worth pointing out that fees are only one part of the picture when determining the value for money offered by a super fund.
 You need to consider the net performance of a fund – what your returns will be after fees have been subtracted – to get a clear idea of whether it’s right for you.